DimitriMo/DimitriMo/README.md

 ## Hi I'm Dimitri Morelle 👋
-A developer from France passionate about cybersecurity and AI
+A developer from France looking to be a Data Analyst

 ## Personal Projects